Machriam/PlantMonitor/Readme.md

 ## Goal of the project

-1. Making it easy to monitor the growth process and plant-specific behaviors like bending of the leaves during heat stress events in real-time.
+1. **Live Results:** Making it easy to monitor the growth process and plant-specific behaviors like bending of the leaves during heat stress events as soon as they are happing.
-2. This is an all-in-one solution, meaning you build the hardware and the software takes care of the calibration, image taking, processing of data, and illustrating the results of the images.
+2. **From image to graph:** This is an all-in-one solution, meaning that you build the hardware and the software does the calibration, image acquisition, data processing, and display of the image results.
-3. This software can also monitor anything else, as the segmentation is highly customizable and the user decides what to look at.
+3. **Highly customizable:** This software can also monitor anything else, as the segmentation is highly customizable and the user decides what to look at.
-4. The Plantmonitor gives easy access to all raw data taken during an experiment.
+4. **Open Data:** Plantmonitor provides easy access to all raw data collected during an experiment in easily self-describing formats.
-5. This is a web-based project and any device with a browser can be used to control the experiment.
+5. **Cross-Platform:** This is a web-based project and any device with a browser can be used to control the experiment and monitor the current status.

 ## Features overview